OpenNTI/nti.docs.platform.enduser/adminguide/managecourse.rst

 Manage a Course
 =================

 Manage a course from your admin tools.
-View and search all courses in one place, view enrollments and course activity, course rosters, and reports.
-You can also edit course information and manage course facilitators.
+View and search all courses in one place, view enrollments and course activity, rosters, and reports.

+.. warning: If you would like to edit course information, facilitators, credit, or more, please see "Course Creation and Setup" here: https://help.nextthought.com/adminguide/createcourse.html

 View and Search all Courses
 ============================